MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 ==Revelation 3:1==
 https://www.bible.com/bible/59/REV.3.1

+- What is the seven Spirits?
+- Some say it is just a re

-'Wake up, and strengthen what remains and is about to die, for I have not found your works complete in the sight of my God. ' Revelation 3:2 https://www.bible.com/bible/59/REV.3.2
+>'Wake up, and strengthen what remains and is about to die, for I have not found your works complete in the sight of my God. '
+==Revelation 3:2==
+https://www.bible.com/bible/59/REV.3.2

 ### The Faithful Church / Philadelphia
 ### The Lukewarm Church / Leodicea